SirFrostingham/Arma-Reforger-Workshop-Mods-Dependencies-Downloader/README.md

 # Arma-Reforger-Workshop-Mods-Dependencies-Downloader
-This simple project is designed to take the Arma Reforger workshop website and output the parent mod and any/all mod dependencies json to put in your server config.json.
+This simple project is designed to take the Arma Reforger workshop website and output the `parent mod and any/all mod dependencies` json to put in your server config.json.
+It also outputs the mod's `scenario id` at the bottom.

 2 flavors:
 1. Powershell